mikelove/avgtxlength/README.md

 ## Input to DESeq2

-Here we show the code for including these effective lengths in a DESeq2 analysis.
+Here we show the code for including these gene lengths in a DESeq2 analysis.
 The `estimateSizeFactors` function corrects for library size after taking into account the information in `norm.mat`.
 Here we demonstrate using the normalization matrix on a matrix of